sysadmin-exe/AzRenameVMScript/README.md

-# MobilabTask

-## This contains the PowerShell script as answer to task
+# This contains the PowerShell script to Rename VMs

 Since VMs cannot be renamed after creation, the approach used here was to first get the migrated VM into .xml file then deleted leaving the OS disk and NIC.